 Estimated Replacement Cost

-An important component to keep you and your family safe, the garage door sensor detects objects under the door as it’s being lowered and reverses operation.
+An important component to keep you and your family safe is the garage door sensor detects objects under the door as it’s lowered and reverses operation.

-According to the US Consumer Product Safety Commission, you must keep your sensor in good condition because about 30,000 garage door injuries each year.
+According to the US Consumer Product Safety Commission, you must keep your sensor in good condition because there are about 30,000 garage door injuries yearly.

 Estimated Garage Door Sensor Replacement Cost